kubeflow/community/committee-distribution/charter.md

 - Votes may only pass when at least 50% of the TOTAL vote weight (rounding down) have been cast.
 - Votes expire if they are not adopted within 30 days of the vote being opened.

-## Changes to the Charter

-Changes to the KDC charter can be proposed by any community member via a GitHub PR.
-Amendments will be subject to approval by a standard decision of the KSC.
-Proposals will be available for at least one week for community comments before a vote occurs.

 ---

 ## Kubeflow Community Distribution maintainers